chetanbansode/t2json/docs/FAQ.md

 ---

 ### Why is genre missing?
-Genre is fetched via Last.fm (optional), which may be slow, fail or be limited.
+Genre is fetched via Last.fm (optional), which may be slow, limited or fail.

 ---